anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

 <a name="1.10"></a>
 ## 1.10 Roadmap
 The NFVI Reference Model and Reference Architecture will continue to be refined as technology and industry needs change over time.
 Release 1 of this document will focus on the network function virtualisation infrastructure and virtualised network functions which are based on virtual machines.
 In Release 2 there will be partial support for cloud native functions which make use of container technology.
-The first reference architecture is based on Openstack, but the intention is to expand the portfolio of Reference Architectures with an upcoming focus in release 2 to areas such as Containerization, Kubernetes-based Cloud Native stacks and Container based network functions’ validation requirement.
+The first reference architecture is based on OpenStack, but the intention is to expand the portfolio of Reference Architectures with an upcoming focus in release 2 to areas such as Containerization, Kubernetes-based Cloud Native stacks and Container based network functions’ validation requirement.
 Other planned additions to the project in future releases include support for:

  - GPU/FPGA
  - Cyborg project